trb19/aiAdmissionOfficer/README.md

 GLO), no message templates or proactive follow-ups, no handling of images/voice notes/attachments (a message like that is simply not picked up — see `extractInboundMessages` in `src/whatsapp.ts`).
-No persistent dedup store — message-ID dedup is in-memory, which is fine for one instance and gets reset on every restart (documented in `src/server.ts`, this is a known Phase 1 upgrade).
+No persistent dedup store — message-ID dedup is in-memory, which is fine for one instance and gets reset on every restart (documented in `src/server.ts`, this is a known Phase 1 upgrade; note this is separate from conversation *history*, which now lives in Postgres and does survive restarts).
 These are intentional cuts to keep Phase 0 buildable in days, not months — see the roadmap doc for what Phase 1 adds back in.

 ## Setup